 Freezer Storage: Ensure the bread has cooled fully, then store in a freezer-safe container or bag and freeze for up to 3 months.
 You can freeze individual slices or the full loaf.
 When you're ready to eat it, let the loaf thaw in the refrigerator overnight.
 You can reheat individual slices in the microwave for about 30 seconds to make them warm and soft again.

-Yes, you can.
-To do so, replace the sourdough discard with active sourdough starter (in a 1:1 substitute).
+Yes, you can, although it's not needed for leavening purposes.
+To do so, replace the sourdough discard with active sourdough starter (200g).
+All other ingredients and directions remain the same.

 Yes!
 After mixing in the dry ingredients, fold in ¾ cup of chocolate chips or chocolate chunks, then continue with the baking directions as listed.